Technigo/project-library/instructions.md

 ## Requirements
-- Your page should display all of the elements (and their information) in the chosen array when the website is loaded
+- DONE!!
+Your page should display all of the elements (and their information) in the chosen array when the website is loaded
-- Your page should have at least one `filter`, e.g. on genre or cuisine type
+- DONE!
+Your page should have at least one `filter`, e.g. on genre or cuisine type
 - Your page should be able to `sort` on at least one property, e.g.:
   - *for books*:
     - from newest to oldest and vice versa